msimet/ClusterStack/docs/index.rst

 ============================================================================

 ClusterStack generates models for lensing signals from cross-correlation measurements.
-The user must supply callable functions for the `\DeltaSigma` model as well as the mass-concentration relation; prescriptions for scatter are included, and the ClusterStack objects generate Monte Carlo realizations of the scatter, which converge well as long as the parameter space is well-sampled.
+The user must supply callable functions for the :math:`\Delta\Sigma` model as well as the mass-concentration relation; prescriptions for scatter are included, and the ClusterStack objects generate Monte Carlo realizations of the scatter, which converge well as long as the parameter space is well-sampled.

-ClusterStack objects, and this package in general, also include convenience functions to allow sampling via the package `emcee` (url; Foreman_Mackey et al.)
+ClusterStack objects, and this package in general, also include convenience functions to allow sampling via the package `emcee <http://dfm.io/emcee/current/>`_ .

 .. toctree::
    :maxdepth: 2